Tiki Bar Inspires Michigan Couple to Go Afloat on a Pontoon Houseboat

 The steel sheets were used as the sides of his 8' x 10' houseboat construction.
 He used steel studs for the framework to keep costs and weight down on the pontoon.

 A screen door in the front adds to the charm!
-And the inside has room for their queen-size air mattress (for when the fish aren’t biting) and storage for fishing equipment.
+The inside has room for their queen-size air mattress (for when the fish aren’t biting) and storage for fishing equipment, anchors, dock line, fenders and what-have-you.

 On the front of the boat, Jeff has two spots to insert fishing seats.
 He and his wife can comfortably sit, dangle their feet in the cool lake water and fish to their heart's content!